 Chickpea Blondies

-This the type of recipe that makes my big head bigger.
-It’s so good.
+This is the type of recipe that makes my big head bigger.
+It's that good on the pallet and dealing with luteal.

-If I'm going to be down bad for snackies it's in luteal phase.
-This is a very normal reaction because of a few things…
+If I'm going to be down bad for snackies, it's always in luteal phase.
+This is a very common reaction because of a few things:

-Blood sugar is more likely to fluctuate in luteal and when we have a blood sugar crash, the cravings center of our brain lights up in an animalistic way that makes it nearly impossible to not reach for something high sugar or fat.
+Blood sugar is more likely to fluctuate in luteal.
+And when we have a blood sugar crash, the cravings center of our brain lights up in an animalistic way that makes it nearly impossible to not reach for something high, simple sugar or fat.

-Progesterone enters the chat and this hormone makes us hungrier, whereas estrogen suppresses appetite.
+Progesterone enters the chat.
+This hormone makes us hungrier (whereas estrogen suppresses appetite).
 It is normal and supportive towards your body to eat more during luteal.
-The progesterone also influences serotonin levels.
-Serotonin is a mood stabilizer so if you experience a serotonin drop in luteal, you're more likely to be moody and grabby towards sugar.
+The progesterone also influences serotonin levels aka your mood stabilizer.
+So if you experience a serotonin drop in luteal?
+You're more likely to be moody and grabby towards sugar.

-The body also uses up a lot of magnesium during this time.
-If your magnesium levels become depleted you're running for that chocolate.
+Your body is using up magnesium like it's going extinct.
+If your magnesium levels become depleted?
+You're running for that chocolate.

-All of these circumstances have a whole food solution, however I want you to recognize there are greater forces at play when cravings wild out.
+All of these circumstances have a whole food solution, but first I want you to recognize: there are greater forces at play when cravings wild out.

-Half the time healthy dessert recipes are also marketed in a way that you think you can eat those foods everyday when in actuality there is still an impact on the body.
-At the end of the day, glucose is glucose and if you don't protect your blood sugar you're going to spike and crash.
+Half the time healthy dessert recipes are marketed in a way that makes you think you can eat those foods everyday when in actuality there is still an impact on the body.
+At the end of the day, glucose is glucose.
+And if you don't protect your blood sugar?
+You're going to spike and crash.

 The miso cream is optional but it does 10x the deliciousness experience.